PathOS-project/pathos-toolkit/case-studies/persistent-topics/DATA_ACCESS.md

 ## Available Data in Zenodo

-The processed datasets and analysis results for this Impact of Open Access Colors on Topic Persistence case study are available in Zenodo:
+The processed datasets and analysis results for this Impact of Open Access Routes on Topic Persistence case study are available in Zenodo:

 **DOI**: [10.5281/zenodo.17048589](https://doi.org/10.5281/zenodo.17048589)